fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 an unspecified number but seems that browsers currently plan to set this to 250 kbps.
 An advertisement running on a popular webpage can create as many PeerConnections as it wants and specify the IP and port to send all the STUN transaction to.
-These all send traffic which the browser limits by dropping packets that exceed the global limit for the browser.
+Each Peer Connection objects sends UDP traffic to an IP and port of specified in the JavaScript which the browser limits by dropping packets that exceed the global limit for the browser.